smcallister594/scotscottmca/content/posts/CollectingLogsUsingIntune.md

 </Collection>
 {{< /highlight >}}

-Now, there is a lot of data in here, like log files and reg key exports, and not all of it is neceserrally useful to what you are trying to troubleshoot, so you may have to sift through it a bit, but I'll point out the ones I find useful
+Now, there is a lot of data in here, like log files and reg key exports, and not all of it is necessarily useful to what you are trying to troubleshoot, so you may have to sift through it a bit, but I'll point out the ones I find helpful.

 {{< highlight XML >}}
 <FoldersFiles HRESULT="0">%ProgramData%\Microsoft\IntuneManagementExtension\Logs\*.*</FoldersFiles>